apache/turbine-archetypes/README.md

+# turbine-webapp-7.0

+* Maven Archetype to generate a webapp utilizing Turbine 7.0 and Torque 6.0 (and later Torque 7.0)
+* Java 17 JDK or later since Turbine 7.0

 # turbine-webapp-6.0

-Maven Archetype to generate a webapp utilizing Turbine 7.0 and Torque 6.0
+* Maven Archetype to generate a webapp utilizing Turbine 6.0 and Torque 5.1
+* Java 11 JDK or later (since Turbine 5.2), before Java 8

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Further Prerequisites

-* Java 11 JDK or later (since Turbine 5.2), before Java 8.
 * [MySQL](https://www.mysql.com/) - Database Server or Container like [Docker](https://docs.docker.com/get-docker/) or Podman.
 * [Maven](https://maven.apache.org/) - Dependency Management

-You should have Java 17 or later installed.
+You should have a Java version as mentioned above (or later) installed.
 The archetype sets up a new application using MySQL as the default database store.
 However, you can adjust this to use any database supported by Apache Torque 5.1.
 If not using Docker, you should therefore be at least have a database instance where you have access rights to create a new database schema and populate it with the tables the application generates.
 Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.9.6).

 ### Installing